ItsMCB/CommunityGuides/contributing.md

 ## Proposing Changes

-If you think something is wrong with preexisting writing, such as information not being clear or needed to be updated, create a PR.
+If you think something is wrong with preexisting writing, such as information not being clear or needing to be updated, create a PR.

 ## Requesting Topics